XY-F/NESGMF/README.md

 # NESGMF

-An implemention of a framework of network embedding using skip-gram based on matrix factorization.
+An implementation of a framework of network embedding using skip-gram based on matrix factorization.